Caramel

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 Caramel is on the at-risk list due to behavior concerns.
 Carmel is seen begin leash biting during handling and is at times unable to be refocused, or having to refocused constantly.
-Also, she lowers her body and stopped moving when being brought to her kennel refusing to enter back into kennel, making it difficult to walk her safely.
-Caramel is social with staff, but struggling in the care center.
+Also, she lowers her body and stopped moving when being brought to her kennel refusing to enter back into kennel, making it difficult to walk her safely at times.
+Caramel is social with staff and has played with many other dogs in care, but is struggling in the care center.
 Medically, Caramel is apparently healthy.
 Meet Caramel!
 As a long-stay pup, my adoption fee has been reduced!
 Visit me today to find out how you can take me home!
 Caramel came in as a stray with an unknown history.
 She's a timid, sensitive dog who is still learning to trust.
 She may show signs of fear like trembling, a tucked tail, and whale eyes when stressed, and needs a quiet, calm environment where she can build confidence at her own pace.
 My Ideal Home Caramel needs an adult-only home with a patient, experienced adopter who understands fearful dogs.
 She thrives with gentle handling, predictable routines, and gradual introductions.
 Enriching activities like scent work and puzzle toys will help her feel secure.
 Good with Kids?
 No. Caramel is not suitable for homes with children under 13 and needs a calm, structured adult household.
 Good with Other Pets?
-Caramel has shown some discomfort around other dogs.
-She does best as the only dog, or with a confident, tolerant companion.
+Caramel has shown to be very social with dogs in the care center.
 Leash Manners Caramel is still developing her leash skills and can be nervous on walks.
 Quiet routes and positive reinforcement will help her build confidence.
 Behavior Level: 4 Caramel requires an experienced adopter to help her work through her anxieties in a low-stress, adult-only home.
 Other Fun Facts Caramel is a sweet, shy girl who enjoys connecting with her humans on her own terms.
 Caramel is enrolled in our Shelter Scholar program and is making wonderful progress every single day.
 She is working through resource guarding around food, and with every training session she is learning that mealtime is a safe and happy experience.
 Through positive reinforcement and a whole lot of encouragement, Caramel is building the trust and confidence she needs to relax and thrive.

 My medical notes are...